-- a) Unnamed pipes cannot be shared among processes and are used for process-internal communication only. - b) A pipe may only have a single writing process and a single reading process. - c) The operation counter++ is atomic. - d) Race conditions are difficult to debug because... - ...they are hard to reproduce. - ...they appear seemingly at random. - ullet ... they depend on the computer architecture. - e) Peterson's algorithm does not work on modern hardware because... - ... processes may be preempted at arbitrary points in their execution. - ... the memory accesses may be reordered to increase performance.
+- a) Unnamed pipes cannot be shared among processes and are used for process-internal communication only. - b) A pipe can only have a single writing process and a single reading process. - c) The operation counter++ is atomic. - d) Race conditions are difficult to debug because they appear seemingly at random. - e) Peterson's solution does not work on modern hardware because the memory accesses may be reordered to increase performance.